The math most sellers never see

 Not every home needs pre-sale repairs.
 Well-maintained properties may need only cleaning and staging.

-Most buyers conduct home inspections and may request repairs or credits for issues discovered.
+Most buyers conduct home inspections and may request repairs or credits.
 Common requests:

 IssueTypical Credit Range